mvicens/autofront/README.md

 gulp
 ```

 A browser tab will be opened.
-Then, try editing the HTML to view the web refresh.
+Then, try editing the source code to view a web refresh.

 Other command options, that appear immediately below, are available.
 And to use another programming languages, see [the proper section](#support).